MaxxRK/firstrade-api/README.md

  This is not an official api!
 This api's functionality may change at any time.

  This api provides a means of buying and selling stocks through Firstrade.
-It usses the Session class from requests to get authoriztion cookies.
+It uses the Session class from requests to get authorization cookies.
 The rest is done with reverse engineered requests to Firstrade's API.

  ---